Dagdusheth Ganpati4451 Votes Currently Open [Closes at 11:00 pm]

 41.93% of people start their Dagdusheth Ganpati visit around 10 AM - 11 AM

 People usually take around 1 Hr to see Dagdusheth Ganpati

-51.4% of people prefer walking in order to reach Dagdusheth Ganpati
+51.4% of people prefer to travel by car while visiting Dagdusheth Ganpati